Updated September 2, 2023

 - Without the same, he remains unemployed when the season is over.

 Example: Before the monsoon sets in, the farmers reap rice grains.
-However, if they keep all of the harvests for household consumption, they will only be able to store that for some time.
+However, if they keep all of the harvests for household consumption, they can only store that for some time.
 Moreover, they need money for other necessities of life.
 Therefore, they sell their yields at the market for profit according to the fluctuations of price rates.

 Solutions for Seasonal Unemployment